SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 that can be hard!), it will not be able to see how our data fits together.

-Using the power of computers, we can manage and analyze data in much more effective and faster ways, but to use that power, we have to set up our data for the computer to be able to understand it (and computers are very literal).
+Using the power of computers, we can manage and analyse data in much more effective and faster ways, but to use that power, we have to set up our data for the computer to be able to understand it (and computers are very literal).